 To find out more information about eligibility requirements and funding, find your state’s LRAP information.

-Employer loan repayment assistance
+Employer student loan repayment assistance

 If you work in legal aid or the public sector, your employer may offer repayment assistance.
 This can vary depending on the job and employer, so it’s key to ask when discussing benefits with a prospective employer.

-Choosing to refinance law school loans
+How to refinance law school loans

-- See if Student Loan Planner offers any cash back bonuses on those lenders
+- See if Student Loan Planner® offers any cash-back bonuses on those lenders

 - Look at eligibility requirements